ATV and UTV Trails

 No. 4 – SUMMITVILLE, GREYBACK MOUNTAIN AND ELWOOD PASS via TUCKER PONDS ROAD ACCESS

 Trail Description: This is an alternate route to the top of Elwood Pass.
 This is a great way to access the Elwood Pass area without having to go up East Fork Road or cross the river during high water.
 Tucker Ponds road FR390 (Pass Creek) runs about 9 miles and eventually ties in with FR 380 (Park Creek).
 From there, take a right and you will have access to explore the abandoned mining town of Summitville (9 miles), Greyback Mountain summit (15 miles) or drive 19 miles to the town of Platoro and have lunch (great burgers).
-We give this route an overall difficulty rating of 3.
-However, please remember don’t take your eyes off the road too long to look at the scenery, as there are several areas where the road drops off several hundred feet and there are no guard rails up here.
+Much of this route is at or above tree line (11,000 feet) so bring some warm clothes as it can snow up there at any time of year.
+On heavy snow years you can expect to see snow up through July.
+This is a great opportunity to get in a little summer sled ride or snow ball fight.
 There is also an endless network of more challenging side trails that are waiting to be explored.
 The only limitation is time.

 Trail Restrictions: There are no width or ATV or UTV vehicle restrictions for this route.